 Caroline Kennedy biography

 Born in New York City on November 27, 1957, Caroline Kennedy is the only surviving child of John F. Kennedy and Jacqueline Kennedy Onassis.
 She spent her early years living in the White House during her father's term as president, and is known for being the most private member of the famous Kennedy family.
 A lawyer and author, Caroline has co-written and edited several books.
-In 2013, she was announced as a likely contender to be the next U.S. ambassador to Japan.
+In July 2013, she was nominated U.S. ambassador to Japan by President Barack Obama.

 Caroline Bouvier Kennedy was born on November 27, 1957, in New York City, to Jacqueline Kennedy Onassis and John F. Kennedy.
 Caroline spent her early years living in the White House during her father's term as president.
 His time in office is often referred to as the "Camelot Presidency" for the hope and optimism the young politician brought to America.
 As a result, the Kennedys were thrust into the spotlight as the ideal American family.
 Caroline was a frequent media darling; people couldn't get enough of the little girl who walked her father to the Oval Office each morning, and rode her pony on the White House lawn.